Mixing in two-dimensional shear flow with smooth fluctuations: General relations

 \section{General relations}

-Here we introduced basic relations needed to examine the passive scalar statistics.
-We consider the passive scalar field $\vartheta(t,\bm r)$ carried by a fluid flow being diffused and supplied by an external source (pumping).
-Then the equation governing the passive scalar dynamics is
+In this Section we introduce basic relations required to examine passive scalar statistics.
+We consider the scalar field $\vartheta(t,\bm r)$ carried by a fluid flow while being diffused and supplied by an external source (pumping).
+The equation governing passive scalar dynamics is

-where $\bm v$ is the flow velocity, $f$ is the external source of the scalar, $\kappa$ is its diffusion coefficient, and $\Delta$ designates Laplacian.
-We assume that the flow velocity $\bm v$ has a random component and that the pumping $f$ is a random quantity.
+where $\bm v$ is the flow velocity, $f$ is the external source of the scalar, $\kappa$ is its molecular diffusion coefficient, and $\Delta$ designates Laplacian.
+We assume that the flow velocity $\bm v$ has a random component that is small compared to its constant part and forcing $f$ is a stochastic quantity which has characteristic scale $L$ in space.
+We assume that the influence of the diffusion at scale $L$ is weaker not only than one from the constant part of the velocity, but also than the effect of stirring acceleration caused by the random part of the velocity.
+All the criteria are formulated below, see~(\ref{DllSigma},\ref{large-Peclet-effective}).

-The diffusion coefficient $\kappa$ is assumed to be small.
-If one neglects the diffusion term in Eq, (\ref{eq:25}) then its solution can be written in terms of Lagrangian trajectories $\bm q$ governed by the equation
+For our limit of weak diffusion, it is reasonable to study first separately the evolution of the passive scalar in the absence of it.
+If one neglects the diffusion term in Eq. (\ref{eq:25}), then its solution can be written in terms of Lagrangian trajectories $\bm q (t)$ that are governed by the equation

-The solution of the diffusionless equation (\ref{eq:25}) with the initial condition $\vartheta(0.\bm r)$, taken at $t=0$, is
+The solution of the diffusionless equation (\ref{eq:25}) with the initial condition $\vartheta(0,\bm r)$, taken at $t=0$, is

 Here $\bm q$ is the Lagrangian trajectory passing through the point $\bm r$ at the time $t$, ${\bm q}(t)={\bm r}$.